Put a ring on it

 IDIOMS WITH PUT

 In the warm-up activity, students read the definition of the term idiom and guess what the title of the worksheet might mean.
 Then, they read six sentences containing idioms with put (e.g. put the finger on someone, put in a good word for someone, put words in someone’s mouth) and they try to explain what they mean.
 They also decide who might have said the sentences.
-After that, students imagine that a reporter asks them some questions and have to answer them using the idioms from the lesson.
+After that, students imagine that a reporter asks them some questions and have to answer them using the idioms from the worksheet.
 The topics include celebrities, crimes, parenting and education.
 Next, students need to complete sentences with away, down, out or up.
 The sentences include the basic meanings of four phrasal verbs with put.
-The teacher can ask students whether they know any other meanings of these phrasal verbs to prepare them for the next part of the lesson.
+The teacher can ask students whether they know any other meanings of these phrasal verbs to prepare them for the next part of the worksheet.

 PHRASAL VERBS WITH PUT

-Students start this part of the lesson by matching answers to the questions they refer to.
+Students start this part of the worksheet by matching answers to the questions they refer to.
 There are eight answers and they contain two examples of the use of each of the four phrasal verbs with put (e.g. put down a deposit, put away some money, put up a fence, put out a new line of sneakers).
 After that, students study the answers and have to work out the meanings of the phrasal verbs from context.
 While checking the task, the teacher can add any necessary details to students’ definitions.
 Finally, students discuss questions containing phrasal verbs with put.
 The topics of the questions range from favourite food and money for children’s education to electric cars and travelling.

 WORKSHEETS